tianhongg/WAND-PIC/README.md

 ## Running
-Example: running one a server with 36 cores
+Example: running on a server with 36 cores
 ```
 mpiexec -n 36 ./WAND
 ```